xionghuichen/RLAssistant/README.md

 The project is still in developing.
 Welcome to join us. :)

 ## Design Principles of RLA
 ![img.png](resource/framework.png)

 The core design principle of RLA is regarding all related information of each Experiment As A complex item in a Database (EaaD).
 We design RLA to manage the experiments dataset by
-1. formulating, standardizing, and structuring the data item, table, and database;
+1. formulating, standardizing, and structuring the data items and tables of the "RL experiment database";
 2. provide tools for adding, deleting, modifying, and querying the items in the database.

 The following are the detailed designs of EaaD and the implementation of RLA.
 ### Standardizing and Structuring the Experiment Database
 After integrating RLA into your project, we create a "database" implicitly configured by `rla_config.yaml`.
-Each experiment we run will be indexed and written as an item into a "table".
-There are several elements of the database system.
+Each experiment we run will be indexed and stored as an item into a "table".
+In particular, RLA includes the following elelments to construct an "RL experiment database".
 1. **Database**: A database is configured by a YAML file `rla_config.yaml`.
 In our practice, we only create one database in one research subject.
 2. **Table**: We map the concept of Table in standard database systems into the concept of "task" in our research process.
 There are many similarities between the two concepts.
 For example, we will create another table/task often when:
    1. the structures of tables are different, e.g., they have different keys.
 In the research process, different tasks often have totally different types of logs to record.
 For example, in offline model-based RL, the first task might pretrain a dynamics model the second task might be policy learning with the learned model.
 In model learning, we are concerned with the MSE of the model; In policy learning, we are concerned with the rewards of policy.
    2. The content of a table is too large which might hurt the speed of querying.
-Table splitting is a common solution.
+Table partition is a common solution.
 In the research process, we need large memory to load a Tensorboard if the logdir has many runs.
 We can solve the problem by splitting the runs into different sub-directories.

+   In RLA, we need to assign a "task" for each experiment to run.
-3. **Data Item**:  We map the concept of the data item to the generated data in an experiment.
-For each data item, we need to define the index and the value (e.g., columns and values) for each item.
+3. **Data Item**:  We map the concept of the data item to the complex generated data in an experiment.
+For each data item, we need to define the index and the value for each item.
-   1. Index: We need a unique index to define the item in a table for item adding, deleting, modifying, and querying.
-In RLA, we define the index of each experiment as: `datetime of the experiment (for uniqueness) + ip address (for keeping uniqueness in distributed training) + tracked hyper-parameters (easy to identify and easy to search).
+   1. **Index**: We need a unique index to define the item in a table for item adding, deleting, modifying, and querying.
+In RLA, we define the index of each experiment as: `datetime of the experiment (for uniqueness) + ip address (for keeping uniqueness in distributed training) + tracked hyper-parameters (easy to identify and easy to search)`.
-   2. Value: when running an experiment, we generate many data with different structures.
+   2. **Value**: when running an experiment, we generate many data with different structures.
 Based on our research practice, currently, we formulate and store the following data
       1. Codes and hyper-parameters: Every line of the code and select hyper-parameters to run the experiment.
 This is a backup for experiment reproducibility.
       2. Recorded variables: We often record many intermediate variables in the process of the experiment, e.g., the rewards, some losses, or learning rates.
 We record the variables in the key-value formulation and store them in a tensorboard event and a CSV file.
       3. Model checkpoints: We support weights saving of neural networks and related custom variables in Tensorflow and Pytorch framework.
 We can use the checkpoints to resume experiments or use the results of the experiment to complete downstream tasks.